How the Cosmos Works

 The cosmos is finite, but the universe in which our cosmos resides is infinite.

 The cosmos is a finite, orderly, and tangible system created by God, at the instant of what is commonly referred to as the "Big Bang".
 Who knows?
 There may be an infinite number of cosmoses in the universe.
 Since God is infinite, the number of his material creations may also be infinite.
 The cosmos we live in, however, is composed of a finite total mass, made up of an infinite number of particles decreasing in size until the smallest becomes infinitely small in mass.
-At some point these particles are too small to be measured.
-It is understandable why we mistakenly see these moving particles as something altogether different than matter, namely, "energy" or "dark energy" or cosmic rays or heat energy.
-Actually, energy is nothing more than particles of matter in motion.
+At some point some of these particles will always be too small to be measured.
+It is understandable why we mistakenly see some of these moving particles as something altogether different than matter, namely, "energy" or "dark energy" or even “antimatter”.
+Cosmic rays, gamma rays, light or heat energy are all actually nothing more than different forms of matter in motion, because science now knows that they are all affected by the influence of gravity.

-Having finished what I believe is a necessary preamble to my discussion of the main topic on how the universe works, lets now look at what the evidence is saying, strictly from a scientific standpoint.
-It is impossible to do this without letting go of some previous ways of thinking.
-In other words, forget the books we have read, forget the answers we have parroted back to our teacher in order to pass the test.
-Instead, Let's just look at the evidence for what I am saying.
-We can use Google as our fact finder.
-Simply let the preponderance of recently discovered evidence draw its own image in our minds and completely erase the old preconceived ideas programmed into our mind from a variety of sources.
-In short, we must let our mind experience a paradigm shift.
-We can facilitate this by reading a sentence I have written and then asking the following question.
-Is there evidence that supports what he is saying here?
-Does it make sense?
-If not, email me and give me your evidence to the contrary.
+Now, having finished what I believe is a necessary preamble to my discussion of the main topic on how the universe works, let’s look at what the evidence is saying, strictly from a position which allows known facts to guide our overall thoughts.
+It is impossible to do this without letting go of some sacred cows controlling the direction of our thinking.
+In other words, forget the books we have read about gravity.
+Forget all those answers we have parroted back to our teachers in order to pass a test.
+Instead, let’s just look at the evidence.
+Let’s simply let the preponderance of that recently discovered evidence draw its own image in our minds and completely ignore the old preconceived ideas programmed into our souls from the existing trains of thought.
+In short, we must let our mind experience a willingness to except a shift in the paradigm.
+Does the evidence support what I am saying?
+Does the overall connective idea make sense?
+If not, email me and give me your reasons why it does not.

 The foundation of the next great paradigm shift in scientific thinking is the realization of the following.
 All material substance including what we call energy has mass, since it is affected by gravity.
 Therefore energy is nothing more than varying sizes of sub atomic particles of matter in motion.